-Wait times for diagnostic imaging services are measured from the time the appointment is booked to the date when the examination is performed.
+Wait times for diagnostic imaging services are measured from the time the requisition is received at the Diagnostic Imaging department to the date when the examination is performed.
 Learn more about wait times for an ultrasound, CT scan and MRI scan.

 What is general radiography?

 General radiography, commonly referred to as X-ray, is a diagnostic tool used to create images of the body’s internal structures.
 These images are used to detect abnormalities in bones, lungs and other internal organs.

 Other general radiography services include Bone Mineral Densitometry (BMD) and GI procedures, such as barium swallow, barium enema [PDF | 98 KB], upper GI, and small bowel follow through.
 View the patient preparation instructions for general radiography.

 General radiography services are offered at Queen Elizabeth Hospital, Prince County Hospital, Souris Hospital, Kings County Memorial Hospital, Community Hospital O’Leary and Western Hospital.